Lib Dems: Nick Clegg rejects Oakeshott's election warning

 He added: "Let's be objective; we have to accept that Nick's ratings are very poor and have been for a long time."

 He did not directly call for Mr Clegg to be ousted, but said the party had to think about whether it would do better under a new leader, as some opinion polls have suggested.

 "These are things people have to think about given how sensitive the number of our seats will be.
-It's for the party to decide."'Like clockwork'
+It's for the party to decide."

 Mr Clegg shrugged off the attack in an interview with BBC Radio Hereford and Worcester.

 "He tends to always do so like clockwork at this time of year.
 When it's conference and the weather turns bad, up pops Matthew Oakeshott with some disobliging remarks about me," said the Lib Dem leader.